What is Nemus?

 What percentage of funds actually goes to conservation of the Amazon?

-Outside of operational expenses and a small % for early investors (~3.5%), 100% of NFT sales goes toward the purchase of land, economic activity to preserve and conserve the land, and rewards for Guardian.
+Outside of operational expenses and a small portion for early investors (<5%), all of the NFT sales go toward the purchase of land, economic activity to preserve and conserve the land, and rewards for Guardian.

 How do I know Nemus actually owns the land and cannot sell it out from under me?

-All documents pertaining to land ownership will be publicly available for review within the Nemus application and also verifiable with Brazilian legal records online or otherwise.
+All documents pertaining to land ownership will be publicly available for review within the Nemus application and also verifiable with Brazilian legal records.

 As for NOT selling the land, Nemus will secure ownership of the land used for NFTs through a sophisticated legal structure which will impose a non-transferability and non-foreclosure restriction upon such land.

+Yes.
 The frequency of drops will depend on a variety of factors from supply and demand, to the availability of new land.
-At the moment there are roughly 5-6 drops planned within the first year of Nemus covering more than 50,000 hectares (125k acres).
+At the moment there are roughly 5-6 drops planned in 2022, covering more than 50,000 hectares (125k acres).